SindieCastro/Pewlett-Hackard-Analysis/README.md

 ### Background

 Pewlett Hackard is looking to prepare for the future.
-THe company wants the number of positions to fill due to employee retirements and the number of employees who are eligible for a mentorship program.
+The company wants the number of positions to fill due to employee retirements and the number of employees who are eligible for a mentorship program.
 A database to analyze the data available through the company's human resources was built using PostgreSQL.

 ### Purpose